-In addition to weekly enrichment, the college provides wide-ranging personal development opportunities for students, including guest lectures and workshops, work experience, subject links with employers and higher education providers, and regular Progression Events such as careers fairs and HE talks.
+In addition to weekly enrichment, the college provides wide-ranging personal development opportunities for students, including guest lectures and workshops, work experience, subject links with employers and higher education providers, and regular progression events such as career fairs and HE talks.
 Collyer's also has a long tradition of providing an exciting variety of trips and visits to inspire curiosity and bring the curriculum to life.
-In 2023-24 the opportunity to study American politics in Washington, undertake fieldwork in Iceland or gain insights into the travel industry in Dubai, were just some of the options available.
+In 2023-24 the opportunity to study and train in Lanzarote, undertake fieldwork in Iceland or gain insights into the travel industry in Dubai, were just some of the options available.